Diagonalizing the genome I: navigation in tree spaces: Maps between Tree Spaces

 The space $\BHV{n}$ is covered by $(2n-3)!!$ orthants, and the map forgets the order of the pairings in the Diaconis-Holmes labeling of binary trees.
-Dividing out the action of $\Sg_{n-1}$ in equation~\eqref{e:comp} defines a map
+Dividing out the action of $\Sg_{n-1}$ defines a map